-Measurement performance specifications are used to determine the acceptability of LCS analyses as specified in Table A7.1.
+Measurement performance specifications are used to determine the acceptability of LCS analyses as specified in Appendix A Table A7.1.

-Laboratory Duplicates - A laboratory duplicate is prepared by taking aliquots of a sample from the same container under laboratory conditions and processed and analyzed independently.
+Laboratory Duplicates - A laboratory duplicate is an aliquot taken from the same container as an original sample under laboratory conditions and processed and analyzed independently.
 A laboratory control sample duplicate (LCSD) is prepared in the laboratory by splitting aliquots of an LCS.
 Both samples are carried through the entire preparation and analytical process.
 LCSDs are used to assess precision and are performed at a rate of one per preparation batch.

-For most parameters, precision is calculated by the relative percent difference (RPD) of LCS duplicate results as defined by 100 times the difference (range) of each duplicate set, divided by the average value (mean) of the set.
+For most parameters except bacteria, precision is evaluated using the relative percent difference (RPD) between duplicate LCS results as defined by 100 times the difference (range) of each duplicate set, divided by the average value (mean) of the set.
 For duplicate results, X1 and X2, the RPD is calculated from the following equation:

-$$RPD = |(X_1 - X_2)/\{(X_1 + X_2)/2\} 100|$$
+$RPD = |(X1 - X2)/\{(X1 + X2)/2\} 100|$